Biraba/learning-git/README.md

 # learning Git and Github course

-## learning how to use Git from Amigoscode
+## learning how to use Git and Github from Amigoscode

 https://amigoscode.com/courses/git-github